iwis19/Tempo/README.md

 ## Repository Note

-1. This was designed for my high school co-op placement, Career Education Council, so this repository probably won't be public until idk, just keeping this note here for myself.
 2. I am planning on implementing the Supabase authentication process (to learn) in this application, however, the current data storage functions locally using UserDefaults offered by Apple.
 That means I will have to refactor the code.
 HOWEVER HOWEVER, I want to keep the implementation of UserDefaults since it was good learning, so I will just be using a mix of both even though it defeats the purpose of authentication.

 ---